 Can this be baked into vegan carrot cake cupcakes?

 Absolutely!
 Line a muffin pan with paper liners or grease well and add the carrot cake batter so the cups are about ¾ full.

-Bake at the same oven temperature for about 15-20 minutes or until done.
+Bake at the same oven temperature for 15-20 minutes or until done.

 Use a toothpick to check for doneness - it should come out clean when inserted in the center of the cupcakes.

-- Maple Glazed Carrots are a special treat and if you roll cut them they are extra pretty too.
+- Maple Glazed Carrots are a special treat; if you roll-cut them, they are extra pretty, too.

-- Quick and Easy Pickled Carrots are a nice extra finger food to have for the table and at barbecues.
+- Quick and Easy Pickled Carrots are an excellent extra finger food for the table and barbecues.

 - 2 cups grated carrots

 - ½ cup chopped mixed nuts (almonds and walnuts)